gobolinux/Documentation/content/latest/_index.md

 type: home
 ---

+> [!CAUTION] Caution: Limited Maintainance
+> GoboLinux is currently in "maintainance mode".
+What does this mean?
+> At the moment there is only one developer working on GoboLinux and
+> at the moment this developer (myself) got other IRL stuff to tend to.
+> Please refrain from reporting issues unless you are willing to *actively*
+> fix them yourself (I will provide limited support).
+>
+> Please refrain from posting feature request (these will be closed).
+> If you are ready to work on GoboLinux *yourself* you are highly encouraged to do so.
+> This project is **not** dead, it needs active maintainers.
+The state you will
+> expreience will most closely rememble an "Alpha"-state.
+> When will "maintainence mode be over?
+At least once I release GoboLinux 017.02
+> or even 020 (the next one in line).
+>
+> Why?
+Because people come to GoboLinux with the *wrong expectations* and it is
+> actively taking up time and energy that would better be invested elsewhere
+> Trust me: most issues we have at the moment are _**known**_.
+We (as in me, and
+> some occasional helpers) just didn't get aroudn to adress them.
+This will happen
+> within the next releases, at which point posting issues and feature requests will
+> be highlry welcomed :)) Have fun!!

 ## Welcome to this wiki !

 Hello and welcome to the official documentation and wiki of the GoboLinux